aerospike/aerospike-client-c/README.md

 the standard location (usually `/usr/local/`.)
 In either of these two cases, the build must be performed with the option `USE_LUAMOD=0` passed on all relevant `make` command lines.

+## Package

+Installer packages can be created for RedHat (rpm), Debian (deb), Mac OS X (pkg).
+These packages contain C client libraries, header files, online docs, examples and benchmarks.
+Package creation requires doxygen 1.8 or greater and its dependencies (including graphviz).
+Doxygen is used to create online HTML documentation.

+Build the client package on the current platform:

+	$ make package

+The generated packages are located in `target/packages`.